transducens/Idiomata-Cognitor/README.md

 # Language identifier for Romance languages

-This repository contains a language classifier produced as part of the R+D+i poject [Lightweight neural translation technologies for low-resource languages (LiLowLa)](https://transducens.dlsi.ua.es/lilowla/) (PID2021-127999NB-I00) funded by the Spanish Ministry of Science and Innovation (MCIN), the Spanish Research Agency (AEI/10.13039/501100011033) and the European Regional Development Fund A way to make Europe.
+This repository contains a multilingual language classifier for some Romance languages.

 ## Description

-The classifier is able to identify 10 languages:
+The classifier is able to identify the following 10 languages:

 ```
 Spanish, Catalan, Galician, Asturian, Aragonese, Aranese, Occitan, Portuguese, Italian, French
 ```

-The published [model](https://github.com/transducens/Romance-languages-identifier/blob/main/model.pkl.gz) was trained on fragments from the [Wikimedia](https://opus.nlpl.eu/wikimedia/ast&es/v20230407/wikimedia) and [Wikimatrix](https://opus.nlpl.eu/WikiMatrix/an&es/v1/WikiMatrix) corpora, with the exception of Aranese, for which the [literary corpus from iberian_corpora](https://github.com/transducens/iberian_corpora/blob/main/aranese/literary.gz) was used.
+The [model](https://github.com/transducens/Romance-languages-identifier/blob/main/model.pkl.gz) was trained on fragments from the [Wikimedia](https://opus.nlpl.eu/wikimedia/ast&es/v20230407/wikimedia) and [Wikimatrix](https://opus.nlpl.eu/WikiMatrix/an&es/v1/WikiMatrix) corpora, with the exception of Aranese, for which the [literary corpus from iberian_corpora](https://github.com/transducens/iberian_corpora/blob/main/aranese/literary.gz) was used.

-The classification report on the Flores+ dev set is as follows:
+The classification report on the [FLORES+](https://github.com/openlanguagedata/flores) dev set is as follows:

 ```
 Accuracy: 0.9763289869608827